Ageas and The Goldman Sachs Group, Inc: Transparency notification

-In accordance with the rules on financial transparency*, The Goldman Sachs Group, Inc has notified Ageas on 9 December 2024 that, on 3 December 2024, its interest has exceeded the statutory threshold of 3% of the shares issued by Ageas in box A (Voting rights).
-On 6 December 2024 it notified that, on 2 December 2024, its interest has exceeded the legal threshold of 5% of the shares issued by Ageas.
-Its current shareholding stands at 5.66%.
+In accordance with the rules on financial transparency*, The Goldman Sachs Group, Inc has notified Ageas on 13 December 2024 that, on 9 December 2024, its interest has fallen below the legal threshold of 5% of the shares issued by Ageas.
+On 12 December 2024 it notified Ageas that, on 6 December 2024, its interest has fallen below the statutory threshold of 3% of shares issued by Ageas in box A (Voting rights).
+Its current shareholding stands at 0.35%.

 Notification by